-FD-89-1 Quicksilver Messenger Service - Sons of Champlin - Taj Mahal - Oct 2-29, 1967 at the Avalon Ballroom - Second printing poster features the preeminant "comic strip" artwork by Rick Griffin - Beautiful A- copy - Inquire
+FD-89-1 Quicksilver Messenger Service - Sons of Champlin - Taj Mahal - Oct 2-29, 1967 at the Avalon Ballroom - Second printing poster features the preeminant "comic strip" artwork by Rick Griffin - Ticket outlets strip has been cut off - Inquire

 FD-101-2 Quicksilver Messenger Service - Kaleidoscope - Charlie Musselwhite - Jan 12-14, 1968 at the Avalon Ballroom - Considered by Eric King to be the 2nd Printing of the poster - The image ("The Source") is the epitome of Rick Griffin's psychedelic poster style! - Pristine A / A- copy - Inquire